No items found.

 These range from investment banks acting as intermediaries on mega mergers, legal firms undertaking due diligence and contractual work, and even change management companies, who play an advisory role in the post merger integration phase.

-What is M&A advisory?
+What is an M&A advisory firm?

 As the introduction stated, the term “M&A advisory firm” is often used interchangeably with “boutique investment bank.”